U.S. Geological Survey National Center: Pre-construction

 In 1959, the General Services Administration (GSA) submitted a prospectus to Congress for a $32,240,000 project that would construct a new United States Geological Survey building under the Public Buildings Act of 1959.
 The prospectus had to be resubmitted in 1961 and would finally be approved in 1962.

 In 1964, the GSA signed a contract with Chicago-based architectural firm Skidmore, Owings, and Merrill and H. D. Nottingham & Associates of Arlington, Virginia for a pre-design study of the building, which included the evaluation of potential sites.
 A wooded site just south of the Dulles Access Road and the in-development community of Reston was selected on February 1, 1966, and on February 3, the firms signed another contract with the GSA for a more-detailed study of the newly selected site.
 The study would be completed in April and approved by the National Capital Planning Commission on July 28.
-In August, the U.S. Government would negotiate with the Reston developers to purchase the selected land, which resulted in the gift from the developers of 50 acres of land and the government purchasing another 35 acres at $7,000 per acre.
-20 more acres were purchased at the same price in 1969 as previously negotiated in the 1966 deal.
+In August, the U.S. Government would negotiate with the Reston developers to purchase the selected land, which resulted in the gift from the developers of 50 acre of land and the government purchasing another 35 acre at $7,000 per 1 acre.
+An additional 20 acre were purchased at the same price in 1969 as previously negotiated in the 1966 deal.